-Power requirements for the drives are listed in the tables beginning on page 21.
-Typical power measurements are based on an average of drives tested, under nominal conditions, using +5V and +12V input voltage at 60°C ambient temperature.
+Power requirements for the drives are listed in the tables in Section 6.3.
+Typical power measurements are based on an average of drives tested, under nominal conditions, using the listed input voltage at 60°C ambient temperature.
+Measurements are made at 6Gb interface speeds.
+For 12Gb interface speed add 1W of total power to the values shown.

-Startup power

-Startup power is measured from the time of power-on to the time that the drive reaches operating condition and can process media access commands.

-· Peak operating mode

-During peak operating mode, the drive is tested in various read and write access patterns to simulate the worst-case power consumption.

-· Idle mode power

-Idle mode power is measured with the drive powered up and ready for media access commands, with no media access commands having been received from the host.
+- Startup power - Startup power is measured from the time of power-on to the time that the drive reaches operating condition and can process media access commands. - · Peak operating mode - During peak operating mode, the drive is tested in various read and write access patterns to simulate the worst-case power consumption. - Idle mode power - Idle mode power is measured with the drive powered up and ready for media access commands, with no media access commands having been received from the host.

-6.2 AC POWER REQUIREMENTS
+6.2 AC power requirements